Vesta

 OBJECTIVES OF THE PROJECT

-The Vesta Monitoring Program (VMP) includes a suite of survey and sensor-based measurements to demonstrate both the ecological safety and efficiency of Coastal Carbon Capture through rigorous, multidisciplinary scientific study.
-Vesta personnel and collaborators will be on site performing surveys periodically throughout the project life cycle.
+The Vesta Monitoring Program includes a suite of survey and sensor-based measurements to demonstrate both the ecological safety and efficiency of Coastal Carbon Capture through rigorous, multidisciplinary scientific study.
+Vesta personnel and collaborators have been on site performing surveys periodically throughout the project life cycle.

-Low-profile, continuous monitoring sensors will be installed at several locations within the project site.
-An Aqualink Smart Buoy has been deployed in the Little Peconic Bay; providing real time wave, wind, and temperature data that can be accessed at https://aqualink.org/sites/3336.
-Please see the Project Site below for more information on sensor and survey sample locations.
+Low-profile, continuous monitoring sensors were installed at several locations within the project site.
+An Aqualink Smart Buoy has been deployed in the Little Peconic Bay, providing real time wave, wind, and temperature data that can be accessed at https://aqualink.org/sites/3336.

 North Sea Beach Colony Project Basemap